-While some cards make it possible to squeeze a lot of value out of each point or mile — the standard bench mark is one cent apiece — some redemption options will give you less.
+While some cards make it possible to squeeze a lot of value out of each point or mile – the standard benchmark is 1 cent apiece – some redemption options will give you less.

 6 worst ways to redeem your credit card rewards

-Valuing credit card rewards is a tricky game, especially if you have points or miles instead of cash back.
+Valuing credit card rewards is a tricky game, especially if you have miles or points instead of cash back.

 “Reward points don’t have any intrinsic value by themselves,” says Jason Steele, a travel and credit card expert.
 “They’re only worth as much as what you can redeem them for.”